 We Work To Protect The Interests Of Military Spouses

 Being a military spouse can require you to move your family frequently, to be a single parent for long periods of time, and to miss out on important career and education opportunities.
 The federal government recognized the sacrifices of military spouses by enacting the Uniformed Services Former Spouses’ Protection Act.
 Florida also has its own rules for how military benefits are divided during divorce.

-The attorneys at Norback Law, LLC are prepared to provide comprehensive support and guidance to service members and military spouses during divorce.
-Call our Crestview office at 850-812-5394 or contact us online to schedule a consultation with a military divorce lawyer.
+At Norback Law, LLC, we are prepared to provide comprehensive support and guidance to service members and military spouses during divorce.
+Call our Crestview office at 850-200-6200 or contact us online to schedule a consultation with a military divorce lawyer.